-In March 1996, the Company issued a \$2.5 million convertible debenture which was converted into Series A Convertible Preferred Stock ("Series A Stock") in October 1996.
-Each share of Series A Stock is convertible at any time into a number of shares of Common Stock determined by dividing \$1,000 by the lower of (i) \$2.50 or (ii) 85% of the average of the closing bid price for the five days prior to conversion (the "Conversion Date Price").
-Upon conversion, the holder will also receive warrants (the "Second Warrants") to purchase Common Stock for 50% of the number of shares issuable upon conversion of the Series A Stock.
-The Second Warrants will be exercisable at \$4.00 per share and expire five years after the date of issuance.
-There can be no assurance, however, that any or all of the warrants will be exercised, or that the Company will receive any proceeds from such exercise.
-The Company has registered for resale the approximately 1,873,000 shares of Common Stock which are issuable upon conversion of the Series A Stock and the Second Warrants become convertible into more than 1,873,000 shares, the Company will be obligated to register additional shares of Common Stock.
+In October 1996, the Company sold \$3.0 million of Series B Convertible Preferred Stock ("Series B Stock") in connection with the October 1996 Private Placement.
+Each share of Series B Stock is convertible at any time into a number of shares of Common Stock determined by dividing \$1,000 by the lower of (i) \$3.60 or (ii) 85% of the average of the closing bid price for the five days prior to conversion (the "Conversion Date Price").
+As of January 27, 1997, 1,950 of the 3,000 shares of the Series B Stock plus accrued dividends thereon had been converted into 927,167 shares of the Company's Common Stock.
+In connection with the issuance of the Series B Stock, warrants to purchase 500,000 shares of the Company's Common Stock were also issued.
+Of these, 250,000 warrants (the "October 1996 Warrants") are exercisable at \$5.49 per share and expire in October 2001.
+The remaining 250,000 warrants (the "January 1997 Warrants") are exercisable at \$3.68 per share and expire in January 2002.
+There can be no assurance that any or all of the warrants will be exercised, or that the Company will receive any proceeds from such exercise.
+The Company has registered for resale the approximately 1,916,666 shares of Common Stock which are issued or issuable upon conversion of the Series B Stock and October 1996 Warrants.
+If the Series B Stock and October 1996 Warrants become convertible into more than 1,916,666 shares, the Company will be obligated to register additional shares of Common Stock.